 25.5 All staff will have training in preventing radicalisation and extremism ('Prevent') - either by attending a Workshop to Raise Awareness of Prevent (WRAP) or completing an on-line course, followed by a discussion with the DSL.
-The DSL is the Prevent Lead and will attend WRAP.

 25.6 In addition, all staff members will receive regular safeguarding and child protection updates from the DSL as required, but at least annually.
 This will include learning from local and national serious cases when the learning becomes available.